qucontrol/krotov/docs/09_howto.rst

 How to optimize towards an arbitrary perfect entangler
 ------------------------------------------------------

-Closely releated to an optimization towards a point in the Weyl chamber is the optimizatin towards an arbitrary perfectly entangling two-qubit gate.
+Closely related to an optimization towards a point in the Weyl chamber is the optimization towards an arbitrary perfectly entangling two-qubit gate.
 Geometrically, this means optimizing towards the polyhedron of perfect entanglers in the `Weyl chamber`_.